 Radio Buttons allow users to see all of the options, but only choose one of the choices.

 Checkboxes allow users to see all of the choices and check all that apply.

 Collect Payment For This Field

 If you want to charge users based on what they choose in this field, check the box for Collect Payment for This Field.
-This will automatically select the Assign Prices? field and prompt you to connect your PayPal or Stripe account.
+This will automatically select the Assign Prices? field and prompt you to connect your PayPal, Stripe, or Square account.

-After linking with Stripe, you’ll need to assign a price to each option in your field.
+After linking with your payment account, you’ll need to assign a price to each option in your field.
 These prices will be used to calculate the charges based on what your users select.
 If you leave these blank, they will be assigned a price of $0.00 automatically.